hoonto/jqgram/README.md

 TIPS
 ====

-Tips are mostly the same as PyGram except that instead of using split_tree, you can define your labels in the child label callback function and implement your own splitting algorithm there or implement parts of labels as new child nodes in your child node callback function for trees being compared.

-1)  The p and q values will change the distribution of the edit_distance function.
-This occurs for reasons that are more apparent if you read the paper.
-The basic concept is that p controls the impact of ancestor nodes, and q controls the impact of sibling nodes.
-In practice, you will likely not need to modify these, as the preset values are reasonable.
-However, you may wish to tweak them to improve performance (either speed or accuracy) of your program.
+1)  The p and q values will change the distribution of the edit distance, which is a value between 0 and 1.
+In practice, you will likely not need to modify these.
+Read the [the paper](http://www.vldb2005.org/program/paper/wed/p301-augsten.pdf) referenced in the credits section above for more info on that.

 2)  Node labels are compared lexicographically.
-Whenever node labels are extended or overly descriptive, performance and accuracy of the algorithm can be increased dramatically by expanding node labels.
-In jqgram you can do this in your label and child callback function as shown in examples.
+Whenever node labels are overly descriptive, performance and accuracy of the algorithm can be increased dramatically by expanding node labels as new children.
+In jqgram you can do this in your child callback function for each tree as shown in examples - for example using the id and each class name in the class attributes of DOM nodes as additional immediate children of the current node.

-3) PQ-Gram always compares by the labels.
-Whatever other data you may have with the nodes, the edit distance comparison is always using just information in the labels.
-If you feel the data is necessary for proper comparison, you must include it in the label via the label callback function or as new children with the child callback function.